 Berkut was a system of special units of the Ukrainian police within the Ministry of Internal Affairs and they were successors of the Ukrainian Soviet special forces commonly known as OMON.
 After the Maidan events in Ukraine, the agency was dissolved by the new government, which held it responsible for the deaths of many of the Heavenly Hundred civilians during the protests.
 The agency was replaced with the National Guard of Ukraine.

-In March 2014, Berkut units stationed in the Autonomous Republic of Crimea and Sevastopol defected to the Russian Ministry of Internal Affairs during the annexation of Crimea by Russia, after the territories were approved as federal subjects.
+In March 2014, Berkut units stationed in the Autonomous Republic of Crimea and Sevastopol defected to the Russian Ministry of Internal Affairs during the annexation of Crimea by Russia, which approved the territories as federal subjects.
 As a result, Berkut effectively became an agency of Russia, with units allowed to retain their old name and serve within the National Guard of Russia as the gendarmerie for Crimea.